codinglk/cv-site-template/README.md

 # cv-site-template
 ⭐️ Create CV Website  ⭐

-⌨️ Downlaod the code from https://github.com/codinglk/cv-site-template.git
+⌨️ Downlaod the code from https://github.com/codinglk/cv-site-template.git or Download ZIP

 ⌨️ Update the content, hyperlinks and images and your own CV website is ready